kpatoliya/chatApp-React-Flask-Socket/README.md

 ## Requirements
 - NodeJS 12.14 (minimum)
 - Python 3.7 (minimum)
-- To run this project we need API keys for weather which we can get by signing up into open weather api at this [link](https://home.openweathermap.org/api_keys)
+- To run this project we need API keys for weather and giphy
+    - get weather api at this [link](https://home.openweathermap.org/api_keys) by signing up
+    - get giphy api at this [link](https://developers.giphy.com/dashboard/) by signing up
 - Docker for local database integration (optional)

 ## Installation